 YLAI Professional Fellows Program Partner Opportunities

 YLAI Professional Fellows are innovative entrepreneurs and business leaders from 37 countries across Latin America, the Caribbean, and Canada.
-From June through July each year, they complete one-month substantive professional fellowships at businesses and organizations across the United States to grow their networks, business expertise, and leadership skills.
+Starting in January 2021, they will complete one-month substantive professional fellowships at businesses and organizations across the United States to grow their networks, business expertise, and leadership skills.

-- Host a fellow at your organization: Host a fellow who will substantively contribute to your organization during a supervised, 32-hour per week professional fellowship from June 15 – July 10, 2020.
+- Host a fellow at your organization: Host a fellow who will substantively contribute to your organization during a supervised professional fellowship completed any time between January 11 – March 26, 2021.
+The fellowship duration, schedule, and weekly time commitment are flexible.
 IREX is seeking companies, small and medium-sized businesses, start-ups, incubators, accelerators, and community organizations across many sectors that are passionate about cross-cultural idea exchange.

-Share your expertise as a mentor: Become an entrepreneurship mentor to a small group of fellows in your U.S. city to share your expertise and support their learning journey.
-Both virtual and in-person mentorship opportunities are available.
+- Share your expertise as a mentor: Become an entrepreneurship mentor to a small group of fellows to share your expertise and support their learning journey.

-Sponsor networking events and U.S. host exchanges: Support and engage in the Closing Forum in Washington, DC from July 13-17 as a sponsor, contribute expertise to skills building sessions, or speak on a panel.
-Sponsors receive exposure to 280 fellows and organizations supporting economic development across the region.
-YLAI sponsors may also choose to support specific Outbound Exchange opportunities for U.S. host organizations traveling overseas to collaborate with their fellow on a business initiative.
+- Sponsor networking events and U.S. host exchanges: Support and engage in our Closing Forum as a sponsor, speaker, or facilitator.
+Event partners receive exposure to 280 fellows and organizations supporting economic development across the region.

-Engage fellows as a guest speaker: Share your knowledge and inspire fellows at an in-person workshop in your area or lead an online module in your area of expertise.
+- Engage fellows as a guest speaker: Share your knowledge and inspire fellows by leading an online module in your area of expertise or during other virtual programming opportunities.

-Help recruit and select fellows: Share the YLAI Professional Fellowship application with your networks in summer 2020 to help us reach entrepreneurs across the Americas and/or serve on the Selection Committee to review applications and interviews of potential fellows.
+- Help recruit and select fellows: Share the YLAI Professional Fellowship application with your networks in Spring 2021 to help us reach entrepreneurs across the Americas and/or serve on the Selection Committee to review applications and interviews of potential fellows.

 Why partner with IREX?